HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/complex.md

 It should be noted there is a basic difference between ISCN and HGVS: while ISCN describes the structure of the resulting chromosome(s), HGVS describes the **variant(s) detected**.
 It should be noted that the description of complex changes can become rather complicated and at some point, although literally correct, becomes effectively meaningless.

-The named ISCN extension has been introduced in 2016 and was modified last in May 2020.
+The named ISCN extension has been introduced in 2016 and was modified last in 2025 based on the ISCN 2024 recommendations.

 - only aberrant findings, linked to defined chromosomal positions, are described.